micka-coder/talmedia/talmud_bavli/beitzah/talmud_bavli-beitzah-daf-23b-en.md

 The mishna further teaches that a child’s wagon <b>may be dragged</b> on Shabbat <b>only upon cloth.</b> The Gemara infers: <b>Upon cloth, yes,</b> it is permitted; but directly <b>on the ground, no,</b> it is not permitted. <b>What is the reason</b> for this <i>halakha</i>?
 It is <b>because he creates a furrow</b> in the ground when he drags the wagon across it.
 The Gemara asks: In accordance with <b>whose</b> opinion is this mishna? <b>It is</b> in accordance with the opinion of <b>Rabbi Yehuda, who said: An unintentional act,</b> i.e., a permitted action from which an unintended prohibited labor ensues on Shabbat, <b>is prohibited,</b> even though the person performing it does not have the prohibited labor in mind.

 ### Part 7
-<b>As, if</b> it were in accordance with the opinion of <b>Rabbi Shimon, didn’t he say: An unintentional act is permitted,</b> since there was no intention to perform the prohibited action? <b>As we learned</b> explicitly in a mishna that <b>Rabbi Shimon says: A person may drag a bed, a chair, or a bench</b> on the ground, <b>provided that he does not intend to make a furrow.</b> Even if one forms a furrow unwittingly, he need one need not be concerned, as this was not his intention.
+<b>As, if</b> it were in accordance with the opinion of <b>Rabbi Shimon, didn’t he say: An unintentional act is permitted,</b> since there was no intention to perform the prohibited action? <b>As we learned</b> explicitly in a mishna that <b>Rabbi Shimon says: A person may drag a bed, a chair, or a bench</b> on the ground, <b>provided that he does not intend to make a furrow.</b> Even if one forms a furrow unwittingly, one need not be concerned, as this was not his intention.

 ### Part 8
 The Gemara raises a difficulty: If so, <b>say the latter clause</b> of the mishna as follows: <b>Rabbi Yehuda says: No vessels may be dragged</b> on the ground <b>on Shabbat except for a wagon, because it</b> merely <b>presses</b> the earth down.
 This is not prohibited as plowing because it does not create a furrow.
 This indicates that a wagon may be dragged on the ground on Shabbat <b>because, yes, it presses</b> the earth down, <b>but it does not make a furrow.</b> Since it has already been established that the first section of the mishna is also in accordance with the opinion of Rabbi Yehuda, and there it appears that a wagon dragged along the ground makes a furrow, Rabbi Yehuda seems to contradict himself.